nperez-dom/toy-map-reduce/README.md

 # Toy MapReduce

-A toy implementation of the MapReduce model for distributed data processing systems.
+A toy implementation of the MapReduce model for distributed data processing.

 ## Running the application